 The Medicare program has consistently permitted CRNAs to administer anesthesia.
-The only issue has been whether, and to what extent, CRNAs must be supervised by a physician so that their services are eligible for Medicare reimbursement.
+The only issue has been whether, and to what extent, CRNAs must be supervised by a physician in order to be eligible for Medicare reimbursement.
 From 1986 to 2001, Medicare program requirements for reimbursement required that CRNAs work "under the supervision of the operating practitioner or of an anesthesiologist who is immediately available if needed."
 51 Fed.
 Reg.
-22,010, 22,049 (June 17, 1986) (final rule).3 Although the former rule did not categorically mandate physician supervision, it made such supervision a condition of federal funding.
-No explanation was given for the supervision requirement when it was first proposed or when it was finalized.
-See 48 Fed.
-Reg.
-299, 304 (Jan.
-4, 1983) (proposed rule); 51 Fed.
-Reg. at 22,028 (final rule).
+22,010, 22,049 (June 17, 1986) (final rule).
+No explanation was given for the supervision

 The regulations have never required CRNAs to work under the direct medical supervision of an anesthesiologist.
-Rather, CRNAs have always been permitted to work under the "general supervision" of surgeons.
+CRNAs have always been permitted to work under the "general supervision" of a surgeon who does not have any specialized training in anesthesiology.
 54 Fed.
 Reg.
 3,803, 3,807 (Jan.
 26, 1989); see also 66 Fed.
 Reg.
 4,674, 4,679 (Jan.
 18, 2001) (final rule, subsequently withdrawn by amended final rule on Nov.
-13, 2001
+13 2001) ("Even under the current regulation CRNAs are not required to be under the supervision of an anesthesiologist; the operating physician can meet the rule's requirements.").